Everything You Need To Know About Laser Treatments For Black Skin

 Are there specific complexions that aren't cleared for laser treatments?

 According to Dr. Dele-Michael, Fitz 5 and 6 are usually darker complexions that can develop skin injury if certain lasers wavelengths are used to treat the skin.
 However, misuse of lasers on any skin tone may result in unwanted injury.
-With that in mind, Dr. Dele-Michael recommends speaking to your board-certified dermatologist beforehand — no matter your complexion.
+With that in mind, Dr. Dele-Michael recommends speaking to a board-certified dermatologist (always check their credentials on the General Medical Council register) beforehand — no matter your complexion.

 The bottom line, Dr. Lester says, is making sure your skin is in good hands, and that you pay attention to how your face feels during laser services.
 "Your skin shouldn't be wildly painful, raw, or open during laser," she says.
 "If that is the case, then something went really wrong."
 Dr. Lester also recommends that her patients avoid heavy complexion makeup a week leading up to treatment, and to avoid waxing.
 "These products have pigment and can lead to burning, and waxing may remove the target for the laser," she warns.